 - Which happens first – Rice touchdown or Rice forces a turnover?

 - How many sacks will the Rice defense get?

 - Who is leading at the end of Q1?

 (Wake Forest / Rice or Tied)

 (Rice / Wake Forest)

 One Final Thing

 There was plenty of good and bad to take away from the Owls’ Week 1 loss against Army, but it was just one game.
 The sample size is too small to draw too many meaningful conclusions.
 That’s what makes this next game all the more important.
 Rice can either solidify concerns leftover from their season-opening defeat or they can alleviate the worry with a strong showing in Week 2.

 Wake Forest is a good football team, another quality opponent in a challenging non-conference slate.
 Rice showed their competitive spark against Army, now it’s time to see if they can get all phases working together at the same time.
-At this point in the season, it’s hard to be sure exactly what this team is going to be but the first impression was overwhelmingly positive.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+At this point in the season, it’s hard to be sure exactly what this team is going to be but the first impression was overwhelmingly positive.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: 2020 Defense leads nation in returning production